j50n/deno-proc/examples/pushiterable/README.md

 # Use `PushIterable` to Implement Workers

+This example takes a fundamentally different approach to running child processes, flipping the direction of the data on the input (`stdin`) side.

 `proc` can be used to manage persistent child processes that accept messages from your parent process and respond back with messages of their own.
 In order to "push" messages to a process, you need to use a